Commercial Radio

 Commercial radio history began much earlier in the United States than it did elsewhere.

-Perhaps the country was more open to promotional material than the UK.
-On the other hand, the rise of earlier commercial radio broadcasting options in the US could have something to do with the broader range of local stations available.
+On the other hand, the rise of earlier commercial broadcasting options in the US could have something to do with the broader range of local radio stations.

-While radio started commercial-free in the US, just like it did in other parts of the world, about 30 different stations emerged on the airwaves in the 1920s, just after the end of the war.
+While radio started commercial-free in the US, just like it did in other parts of the world, about 30 different local stations emerged on the airwaves in the 1920s, just after the end of the war.

-Most of these stations were developed as a result of amateur operations, and they had far fewer restrictions around them than UK channels.
+Most of these local stations were developed as a result of amateur operations, and they had far fewer restrictions around them than UK channels.

 When the ban on the radio was lifted in 1919, stations uncovered new ways to use some of the latest technology that had been developed during the war for broadcasting purposes.
 To keep their stations up and running, they needed either financial investment or free music to play.

-Long before the first commercial radio station officially appeared in the US, broadcasters were agreeing to mention local companies in exchange for free records and access to music.
+Long before the first commercial station officially appeared in the US, broadcasters were agreeing to mention local companies in exchange for free records and access to music.

 One engineer in Pittsburgh, Frank Conrad, launched a small station with the call sign of 8XK.
 When Conrad started transmitting music played from phonograph records on his station, he got so much attention that he began broadcasting on an official schedule.

-Frank’s station even caught the eye of a local merchant, who promised to supply Conrad with records for free, if he would mention the store on the air.
+Frank’s station even caught the eye of a local merchant, who promised to supply Conrad with records for free if he would mention the store on the air.

 Soon after, a local department store learned about the popularity of the program, and the manufacturer of radio receivers in the area, Westinghouse, started building a broadcasting station at their plant.